-Element/Featu ıre: SITE This involves: Preservation Restoration Reconstruction Rehabilitation Based on the condition and deficiencies outlined in the Physical Conditions Report, please describe in detail the proposed work: The front portion of the site is to return to and replicate the conditions seen in the tax photo as close as possible, with the exception of a new driveway leading to the new basement level garage.
+Element/Feature: SITE storation nabilitation Based on the condition and deficiencies outlined in the proposed work: he Physical Conditions Report, please describe in detail The front portion of the site is to return to and replic possible, with the exception of a new driveway lead cate the conditions seen in the tax photo as close as ding to the new basement level garage.
 The Northern side yard is to be preserved.
-The South side yard is to be preserved with the exception of a new wood deck from the side door and new stair leading to the new rear yard patio. vill receive new grading to e the construction of a new contain a new concrete patio 2'-0" above the existing main level. v boulder retaining wall.
+The South side yard is to be preserved with the exceptable stair leading to the new rear yard patio. ception of a new wood deck from the side door and new The rear yard will receive new grading to contain a This will require the construction of a new boulder r new concrete patio 2'-0" above the existing main level. retaining wall.
+Structure ervation treatment for the general structural system of the s the roof structure.
+Supplemental pages should be used Element/Feature: STRUCTURE This involves: ■ Preservation □ Res storation